shawn-dsilva/boomer-php-mvc/README.md

 - [x] Get Comments List via AJAX call
 - [x] Add Comment and reload comments list on submit
 - [x] Comment `created_at` field translated to human readable field in PHP itself, instead of using JS.
+- [x] Returning data of a post with author data using SQL Join.
+- [x] Post author and submition date below title.

 ## In Progress

-- [ ] Post author and submition date below title
 - [ ] Comments with CRUD functions from registered users
 - [ ] Edit comment if Author
 - [ ] Delete comment
 - [ ] Delete comment if post author or comment author
 - [ ] Add Comment without Hidden field
-- [ ] Returning data of a post with author data using SQL Join

 ## TO-DO